-For companies that operate in sectors that deal with food, drink or medication, health and safety are by far their biggest priority.
+For companies operating in sectors that deal with food, drink or medication, health and safety are by far their biggest priority.
 High standards of hygiene and sanitation are expected all the way from production to the end user.
 Leakages will happen and are an inevitable part of all industry and maintenance.
-These lubricants won’t differentiate when it comes to what material they come in contact with.
+These lubricants won’t differentiate regarding what material they come in contact with.
 Therefore it is important for these industries to select the right lubricant for the job, but there is a maze of regulations and registrations that must be met.
-This article will delve into the components of a food grade lubricant and what companies need to watch out for when selecting one.
+This article will delve into the components of a food-grade lubricant and what companies need to watch out for when selecting one.

-A food grade lubricant is still essentially an industrial product and must perform the same technical functions as any other grease or oil.
+A food-grade lubricant is essentially an industrial product and must perform the same technical functions as any other grease or oil.
 They must provide against typical issues such as protection against wear and tear, friction, corrosion and oxidation, disperse heat and transfer power.
-They must also be compatible with rubber and other sealing materials and in some cases even provide a sealing function.
+They must also be compatible with rubber and other sealing materials and sometimes even provide a sealing function.

 In addition, another key aspect is different that companies within the food and drugs business that lubricants must resist degradation from food products, chemicals and water/steam, must exhibit neutral behaviour towards plastics and elastomers and must also have the ability to dissolve sugars.
 These oils must also comply with food/health and safety regulations, as well as be physiologically inert, tasteless, odourless and internationally approved.